Spooky City Guide

 Spooky Things to do in New Orleans

-Located in a mansion that was a genuine mortuary for 80 years, the Mortuary Haunted House features a terrifying self-guided tour that will send shivers down your spine.
-During the experience, you fight your way out of a themed escape room, with everything from zombies to poltergeists and serial killers trying to attack you.
-It’s a fun adventure that keeps you on your feet and out the heat.
+Located in a mansion that was an actual mortuary for 80 years, the Mortuary Haunted House features a terrifying self-guided tour that will send shivers down your spine.
+During the experience, you fight out of a themed escape room, with everything from zombies to poltergeists and serial killers trying to attack you.
+It’s a fun adventure that keeps you on your feet and out of the heat.

 Step back in time to when the medical community used leeches for bloodletting and voodoo potions to help one fall in love.
 The New Orleans Pharmacy Museum showcases apothecary jars filled with original tinctures and former surgical instruments used by the medical community of the past.